hoangton/smartcash/introduction/information.rst

   address.

 Electrum Wallet
-  :ref:`SmartCash Electrum Wallet <smartcash-electrum-wallet>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.
+  :ref:`SmartCash Electrum Wallet <electrum-installation>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.